All psychological therapy and supervision is offered under the following terms and conditions.

 I require you to pay any bills promptly at the sum we have agreed for my professional services.

-If you are unable to attend a scheduled appointment I require you to give me at least 48 hours notice of cancellation by phone, text or email.
-If I receive less than 48 hours notice, or you do not attend without giving notice, I reserve the right to charge up to the full fee for the missed session.
+If you are unable to attend a scheduled appointment I require you to inform me of the cancellation by 5pm on the working day immediately preceding the day of the appointment.
+If I receive less notice than indicated above, or you do not attend without giving notice, I reserve the right to charge up to the full fee for the missed session.
+After a missed session or a late cancellation I will require you to confirm that you would like to attend any other sessions that have been previously booked and for you to have paid any outstanding fees before a further appointment can be booked.

 In order for treatment to be effective it is necessary that you disclose to me all information that is relevant to your treatment.

 You are entitled to terminate treatment at any time without giving a reason.
 However, I would strongly encourage you first to discuss any problems with the treatment with me so that we can attempt to resolve them.
 Psychological therapy is thought to be more effective when the end of treatment is mutually agreed and your treatment goals have been met.

 If there is anything about these terms and conditions that is unclear or that you wish to discuss please feel free to raise the matter with me.
 I look forward to working with you.